Forgingalex/alex-ai-research-lab/papers/README.md

 ## Template

-See [docs/templates/paper-summary-template.md](../docs/templates/paper-summary-template.md) for a template.
+See [templates/paper-summary-template.md](../templates/paper-summary-template.md) for a template.

+## Note

+For concise summaries (quick reference), use `/notes/paper-summaries/`.
+This directory is for detailed reviews and analyses.

 ## Naming Convention